How to Grow Aromatic Lavender Plants

 beautiful, fresh scent.
 Gardeners, crafters, homeowners, we all just love

-Lavender is native to the Mediterranean, Middle East, and northern Africa.
+Lavender is a semi-evergreen plant which is native to the Mediterranean, Middle East, and northern Africa.

 Wildly popular, this hardy perennial is now grown around the world.
 In the